sandunwijerathne/Assignment/README.md

 git clone https://github.com/sandunwijerathne/Assignment.git
 ```

-Install Composer: If you don't have Composer installed on your computer, download and install it from the Composer website.
+Install Composer: If you don't have Composer installed on your computer, download and install it from the <a href="https://getcomposer.org/">Composer</a> website.

 Install project dependencies: Navigate to the cloned repository directory in your terminal and run the following command to install the project dependencies: